sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 +++
-title = "Let's not make it complicated" author = "Stijn Dejongh" problem = "You are spending much more time and mental effort on a piece of software than is needed or valuable." description = "Write readable code that is as well-designed as it needs to be at this point in time." summary="""
+title = "Avoid Over-Engineering" author = "Stijn Dejongh" problem = "You are spending much more time and mental effort on a piece of software than is needed or valuable." description = "Write readable code that is as well-designed as it needs to be at this point in time." summary="""
-Focus on writing code that meets the immediate requirements without adding unnecessary complexity or features that may never be used.
-The core idea of the technique is to avoid over-engineering and over-designing software solutions.
-It emphasizes writing code that meets current needs without adding unnecessary complexity or features that may never be used.
-The goal is to save time and resources, improve code readability and maintainability, and reduce the risk of introducing bugs.
+The practice of "Avoid Over-Engineering" involves writing code that is as well-designed as it needs to be at the current point in time, adhering to the basic principles of clean code and design.
+The aim is to improve speed, stability, readability, and maintainability by avoiding unnecessary complexity and functionality that may never be used.
+Developers should take note of more generic solutions that come to mind and revisit them later, iteratively enhancing the codebase when necessary.
 """
 categories = [
     "software development",
 ]